MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 <td align="left"><img src="media/audio_conferencing_image9.png" /></td>
 <td align="left">Next Steps</td>
 <td align="left"><ul><li>Document the master plan for phone numbers acquisition, detailing how phone numbers will be obtained for each user location or office in-scope for the Calling Plan implementation.</li>

-<li>If applicable, complete <a href="https://support.office.com/article/Get-phone-numbers-for-Skype-for-Business-Online-6b61cb3c-361c-48a8-a9ef-d81bddde27bb?ui=en-US&amp;rs=en-US&amp;ad=US">the New Telephone Number Request form</a>, one form for each location or office</li>
+<li>If applicable, complete <a href="https://support.office.com/en-us/article/Manage-phone-numbers-for-your-organization-6b61cb3c-361c-48a8-a9ef-d81bddde27bb?ui=en-US&amp%3brs=en-US&amp%3bad=US&rs=en-AU&ad=AU">the New Telephone Number Request form</a>, one form for each location or office</li>
-<li>If you choose to transfer existing phone numbers, check out the <a href="https://go.microsoft.com/fwlink/?linkid=859011">Number Porting Guide</a> to plan it and adjust Calling Plan implementation timeline accordingly.</li>
+<li>If you choose to transfer existing phone numbers, check out the <a href="https://go.microsoft.com/fwlink/?linkid=859011">Number Porting Guide</a> to plan it and adjust Calling Plans implementation timeline accordingly.</li>
-<li>Document the detailed emergency address and emergency locations for each user location or office in-scope for the Calling Plan implementation.</li></ul></td>
+<li>Document the detailed emergency address and emergency locations for each user location or office in-scope for the Calling Plans implementation.</li></ul></td>
 </tr>
 </tbody>
 </table>